Renault's Clio might have grown up but it might just be at its best with its tiniest engine. Jonathan Crouch explains why.

 Cost of Ownership

 The TCe petrol engine makes some very interesting figures.
-The standard model will return 61.4mpg on the combined cycle and 104g/km of CO2, while the ECO economy version improves that to 64.2mpg and 97g/km.
-But what of the alternative dCi 90 diesel model?
+This model will return 60.1mpg on the combined cycle and 105g/km of CO2, But what of the alternative dCi 90 diesel model?
 That gets 85.6mpg and 85g/km, so it has to be a better buy, right?
 Not necessarily.
 In order to recoup this diesel variant's higher asking price back in terms of fuel economy, you'd need to drive a heck of a long way.
 By our calculations, if you drove 10,000 miles per year - which is a lot for a supermini - you'd need to keep your Clio for over 7 years to make the more expensive diesel model pay for itself back.

 Of course, the good folks at Peugeot, Ford and SEAT may deign to disagree and their wares have a decent claim on your attention in this class too, but were we spending our own money, the Clio might well get the nod.
 It's good to know that driving can still be fun and that fun needn't wear a huge price tag.